microsoft/BotBuilder-Samples/generators/dotnet-templates/HOW_TO_VERSION.md

 # How are the Version Strings Used
-The version strings are used in the following way:
+The version strings are used in the following ways:

 - Provide version information used for string replacement activities during new bot project generation.
 Template version information is written out in the following places:
     - Project generated `README.md`